3mdeb/fwupd-bsd-documentation/netbsd/esrt-api.md

 else

 Follow the default installation - create default partition tables and press enter on any other option.

+If the `Release set xbase` does not exist, continue and `Skip set group` - this package set is the X window system, for our purpose we only need the terminal

 Finish the configuration and exit QEMU.

 Then run the installed system (this command can be used for regular usage)